cosmic20/10708Project/README.md

 To run GAN by itself, run the GAN_SequenceGeneration.ipynb file.
 It contains the full GAN architecture and the training and sequences generated.

-To run VAE by itself,
+To run VAE by itself,run the torch_geom.ipynb file.
+It generates the de Bruijn graphs for all the sequences, and feeds into the VAE.
+You can specify the k-mer size that you want when creating the k-mer dictionary.

 To run VAE+GAN.